 Ravi is a traveler and foodie who loves to visit off-the-beaten-track places and understand the culture, history and customs behind them.

-Somebody surely had a macabre sense of humour when they gave the rather innocuous name of the ‘Stay Behind’ cave to one of the most daring and dangerous missions of World War II.
+Somebody surely had a macabre sense of humor when they gave the rather innocuous name of the ‘Stay Behind’ cave to one of the most daring and dangerous missions of World War II.

 The mission was code-named ‘Operation Tracer’ in which six men volunteered to be buried alive in a chamber measuring 45 x 16 x 8 feet in the Rock of Gibraltar so that they could continue to monitor enemy movements.

-75 years have passed by since the war and the rumours of this secret chamber have persisted for years with countless attempts made by explorers and historians to explore Gibraltar's existing tunnels, caves, and sheer cliffs in the hope of finding it.
-It was only in late 1997, a team of explorers calling themselves the Gibraltar Caving Group felt a gust a wind coming from a tunnel going deep inside the rock.
+50 years had passed since the war and the rumors of this secret chamber have persisted for years with countless attempts made by explorers and historians to explore Gibraltar's existing tunnels, caves, and sheer cliffs in the hope of finding it.
+It was only in late 1997, a team of explorers calling themselves the Gibraltar Caving Group felt a gust of wind coming from a tunnel going deep inside the rock.

 In April 2013, the documentary Operation Tracer – Stay Behind Cave was broadcast.
 That was the first the world officially came to know about one of the most daring (or was it reckless?) missions of World War II.